startupstorm/git-tutorial/README.md

 - **Pulling** code is to get the latest version of files from a GitHub repo

-These terms will be explained as we go
+These terms will be explained as we go.

 ### Step 1.
-Setting up
+Setting Up
 First, make an account at [GitHub](https://github.com/join)

-Second, [sign up for Hacktoberfest](https://hacktoberfest.digitalocean.com/sign_up/register) with few clicks
+Second, sign up for [Hacktoberfest](https://hacktoberfest.digitalocean.com/sign_up/register).

-Install git on your system following one of these guides:
+Install Git on your system following one of these guides:
 - [OS X](https://www.atlassian.com/git/tutorials/install-git#mac-os-x)
 - [Windows](https://www.atlassian.com/git/tutorials/install-git#windows)
 - [Linux](https://www.atlassian.com/git/tutorials/install-git#linux)

 We will be editing text file in this workshop, so use whatever program you're most confortable with (Sublime, Atom, Default text editor, etc.)

-Lastly, run these initial set up commands on your terminal
+Lastly, run these initial set up commands on your terminal.

 ```
 // Set name shown under your git commit